DevExpress/devextreme-reactive/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest a feature for devextreme-reactive

+---

 <!--
     We cannot guarantee a quick answer on GitHub.
     If you own an active DevExtreme license, feel free to contact us in the Support Center (https://www.devexpress.com/ask)